noahschoem/amethyst-erdos-may-2021/README.md

 Such information can better inform future loan targeting.

 ## Project Limitations
-* The documents are in different formats uch as loan agreements, official letters, amendments to the loans, or duplicated loan agreements.
+* The documents are in different formats such as loan agreements, official letters, amendments to the loans, or duplicated loan agreements.
-* Loan amounts has not been normalized against inflation.
+* Loan amounts have not been normalized against inflation.
 * Our chosen indicators do not map perfectly to sector, e.g. Energy and Grid accounts for non-electric heat generation projects, which may not have an impact on electricity access.